Georgia vs. Alabama NCAA Football Odds, Plays and Insights | December 4, 2021

 Alabama Stats and Trends

-- Alabama has six wins against the spread in 12 games this year.

-- Alabama's games this season have gone over the total in four out of 11 opportunities (36.4%).
+- Alabama's games this season have hit the over in 36.4% of its opportunities (four times in 11 games with a set point total).

-- Alabama is 6-5 against the spread and 11-1 overall when the team notches more than 6.9 points.
+- Alabama is 6-5 against the spread and 11-1 overall in games when it puts up more than 6.9 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.